NonaSuomy/nonasuomy.github.io/_posts/2017-06-28-Infrastructure-Part-5.md

 Click Add.

+Then change the phones models to the correct models.

+Try to reboot phones from OSS options.

-Polycom sets add this file
+Polycom sets add this file if you can't get DHCP Options working.

 ```
 sudo nano /var/www/html/ucs.xml